kif/SE_training/Test/index.rst

 - Add a ``.yml`` file to your repository describing:

   - The test environment
-  - The build installation of the dependencies and the package
+  - Build and installation of the dependencies and the package
   - The way to run the tests.

 - Upon commit, clones the repository and runs the tests.